 Kingston, PA Dentist Restores Oral Health with Gum Disease Treatment

 Did you know that majority of adults in the United States have some form of gum disease?
 As the leading cause of tooth loss in adults, gum disease can wreak havoc on oral health and total wellness without treatment.
-Fortunately, the team at Lawrence Dental Excellence in Kingston, PA is proactive about monitoring periodontal health so that gum disease can be caught early and treated effectively.
+Fortunately, the team at Lawrence Dental Group in Kingston, PA is proactive about monitoring periodontal health so that gum disease can be caught early and treated effectively.
 We educate our patients about the common causes of gum diseases, treatment options, and most importantly, methods for preventing it.